kuzzleio/documentation/src/sdk-reference/js/6/kuzzle-event-emitter/add-listener/index.md

 ---
 layout: sdk.html.hbs
 title: addListener
-description: Returns addListener for an event
+description: Adds a new listener for an event
 ---

 # addListener